All business undertaken with Vision Live Ltd (Trading as Vive Event Production) is subject to the following terms and conditions.

 9. Force Majeure

 9.1 No Party to the Agreement shall be liable for any failure or delay in performing their obligations where such failure or delay results from any cause that is beyond the reasonable control of that Party.
-Such causes include, but are not limited to: power failure, internet service provider failure, industrial action, civil unrest, fire, flood, storms, earthquakes, acts of terrorism, acts of war, governmental action or any other event that is beyond the control of the Party in question.
+Such causes include, but are not limited to: power failure, internet service provider failure, industrial action, civil unrest, fire, flood, storms, earthquakes, epidemic, acts of terrorism, acts of war, governmental action or any other event that is beyond the control of the Party in question.

 9.2 In the event that a Party to the Agreement cannot perform their obligations thereunder as a result of force majeure, the other Party may at its discretion terminate the Agreement by written notice.
 In the event of such termination, the Parties shall agree upon a fair and reasonable payment for all services rendered up to the date of termination.
 Such payment shall take into account any prior contractual commitments entered into in reliance on the performance of the Agreement.